Apollon77/I2CSoilMoistureSensor/README.md

 ### sleep()
 Powers down the sensor.
 Use this function in order to save power inbetween measurements.
+You need to have FW 2.3 from the Sensor to use this method.

 ### isBusy()
 Checks if sensor is busy.
 Returns true if a measurement is running.
+You need to have FW 2.3 from the Sensor to use this method.

 ### resetSensor()
 Resets sensor.
 Give the sensor 0.5-1 second time to boot up after reset.